ShreyamMaity/cowin_smart_print/README.md

 ## Installation :

-- Install from the Microsoft Store Page (Upcoming)
+- Install from the Microsoft Store Page ([LINK](https://www.microsoft.com/store/productId/9PM5ZJG9SLW3))
 - Download the setup file from the Github Releases and install (Recommended)
 - Download MSIX pakage and Install it (optional)